Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Raspberries are best grown in areas that have cold nighttimes.
 The colder the night is, the more sugar is synthesized in the fruit.
 Thus, the sweeter and juicier the raspberry becomes.

 Two types of raspberries are harvested, summer raspberries and autumn raspberries.
-The summer raspberries are harvested during June/July, whereas autumn raspberries are harvested between August and October.
+Summer raspberries are harvested during June/July, whereas Autumn raspberries are harvested between August and October.

-The two main differences between them are flavor-related and planting-related.
-First, the summer raspberry has a better flavor than the autumn raspberry.
-Second, the autumn raspberry plant needs pruning every February, whereas the summer raspberry plant does not.
+The two main differences between them are related to flavor and planting.
+First, Summer raspberry has a better flavor than Autumn raspberry.
+Second, the Autumn raspberry plant needs pruning every February, whereas the Summer raspberry plant does not.

 Strawberries are grown in sunny regions.
-They require shelter from strong winds, and once planted on well-drained soil, farmers will receive the best outcome.
+They require shelter from strong winds.
+Farmers will receive the best outcome by planting on well-drained soil.

 Article author photo Jack Yacoubian